remora-3d-graphics/geant4-remora/README.md

 # Todo:
+- [ ] Make a client recv thread and send thread.
+The issue is that the server waits to hear back from the client.
 - [ ] If a socket disconnects, make sure and remove it from the sockets list
 - [ ] client side: if server disconnects, disconnect as well.
 - [ ] Error handling for sending and receiving messages